 - Entities that have a court order

-You may be wondering, how can I see my credit report?
-Don’t worry – it’s pretty easy to access.
+If you want to look at your report too, it’s pretty easy to access.
 It’s important for consumers to check their report and understand any and all information presented.
 This way, you can quickly catch any inaccurate or potentially fraudulent activity.